orobix/quadra/docs/tutorials/devices_setup.md

   report: true
   example: true
   test_full_data: true
-export_config:
-  types: [torchscript]
-  input_shapes: # Redefine the input shape if not automatically inferred
 ```

 You can change the device to `cpu` or a different cuda device depending on your needs.